Jacques Fesch: Legacy

 After his death, his wife and daughter honoured his memory as an example of redemption.
 At first, he was excoriated by the public, but with the work of Sister Véronique, a Carmelite nun, and Lawyer Augustin-Michel Lemonnier, the family effected publication of his writings, and from the 1970s these served as an inspiration to many.

 On 21 September 1987, the Archbishop of Paris, Cardinal Jean-Marie Lustiger, opened a diocesan inquiry into his life; the cause for his beatification was formally opened in 1993.
 This has proved controversial, with those who feel his early crimes make him unfitting as a role model opposed to those who emphasize the hope of his final conversion.

 His writings have often been quoted in Catholic publications.
 His personal journal and letters to his mother and Brother Thomas are often about mystical or theological matters.

 Theatrical plays about Fesch

 Fesch's conversion is often cited in Christian writings about forgiveness of the sinner.
-Inspired by the true events of this "murderer turned Christian," the students of Ss Cyril and Method High School in Nitra, Slovakia, under the direction of Maria Marthe Galová, wrote and performed a theatrical play, "Spomeň si na mňa" (Remember Me), which is based on the life and conversion of Jacques.
+Inspired by the true events of this "murderer turned Christian," the students of Ss Cyril and Methodius High School in Nitra, Slovakia, under the direction of Maria Marthe Galová, wrote and performed a theatrical play, "Spomeň si na mňa" (Remember Me), which is based on the life and conversion of Jacques.
 The play premiered on 11 March 2018, in the Andrej Bagar Theatre, Nitra.